-Most of the destinations on these trails have tasting rooms, offer tours and host periodic events such as live music, prix fixe dinners with wine pairings, and the vineyard version of a harvest celebration—the grape stomp.
+Minnesota's wineries and vineyards have become destinations for fun activities such as tours, tastings and alfresco concerts.
+As an added bonus, many wineries have come together to form wine trails.
+Most of the wineries on these trails have tasting rooms, offer tours and host periodic events such as live music, prix fixe dinners with wine pairings, and the vineyard version of a harvest celebration: the grape stomp.

 The Upper St. Croix is a fast-growing wine region and a wonderful place to visit.
-As you travel from one winery to the next, there are restaurants, shops and trails to make your visit complete.
+As you travel from one winery to the next, you'll discover restaurants, shops and trails to make your visit complete.
 The members of the Upper St. Croix Wine Trail invite visitors to explore the beauty of this trail and the great wines it has to offer.
 This is a self-guided wine trail; transportation is not provided.
 Advance notice for groups, including buses and limos, is recommended.

 This popular trail, which features 11 wineries spread across three states, turned 10 in 2019.
 Grape growers and winemakers benefit from the unique soils and climate of the region, while visitors enjoy the beautiful landscapes.

 On the Minnesota side, Garvin Heights Vineyards may be the state’s most scenic winery, perched above the Mississippi River on a bluff in Winona.
 The trail also features two wineries in Red Wing, one in La Crescent, and Cannon River Winery in Cannon Falls.
 All of these areas are popular with travelers for their top-notch outdoor recreation, charming downtowns and unbeatable scenery.

 On this trail:

 - Riverview Vineyard & Winery (La Crescent)